ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Introduction

-\textbf{Contributions:} Our key contributions are thus as follows: \begin{enumerate} \item We thoroughly characterize \sgxvt and identify the key challenges faced while adopting modern migration schemes for large TEE-based applications (with minimal downtime). \item We propose a novel migration scheme that addresses these challenges and enables a near-constant downtime while migrating large-sized \sgx applications.
-To the best of our knowledge, {\bf we are the first to implement this and show its benefits}. \item We propose novel optimizations during the migration process that reduces the total migration time and reduces the cost of migration. \item We evaluate our solution using a set of widely used \sgx benchmarks.
-Our scheme outperforms the current \sota~\cite{migsgx_mm} by 98\% for an enclave size of 20 GB (see Figure~\ref{fig:teaser}). \end{enumerate}
+We present \textit{\methodname}, a novel live migration mechanism for \sgx enclaves with a near-zero downtime that is independent of the memory footprint of the application. \methodname requires no additional hardware and has far lower performance overheads than the state-of-the-art (see Figure~\ref{fig:teaser}). \methodname addresses a fundamental challenge in enabling live migration for enclave-based systems: a fine-grained tracking of memory accesses on the destination machine to ensure that the restored application reads valid data from the source machine -- instead of an invalid, all-zero page (\S\ref{sec:fine_grained_tracking}).
+We propose two access tracking mechanisms: \one based on fine-grained page fault tracking ( \S\ref{sec:fault_tracker}) using kernel modifications and \two based on fine-grained pointer access tracking (\S\ref{sec:access_tracker}).
+In addition to providing all the security guarantees of \sgx, \methodname also provides a freshness guarantee during the migration process, which ensures that an attacker cannot replay old encrypted enclave data during migration (\S\ref{sec:security_analysis}).

-The rest of the paper is organized as follows.
-We present the necessary background for the paper in Section~\ref{sec:background}.
-We then present a motivation for the paper in Section~\ref{sec:motiv}.
-Section~\ref{sec:threat_model} contains a brief discussion of the threat model.
-The design and implementation of our solution are discussed in Section~\ref{sec:design}.
-Section~\ref{sec:evaluation} discusses the evaluation of our system.
-A brief discussion of related work follows this in Section~\ref{sec:related_work}.
-Finally, we conclude in Section~\ref{sec:conclusion}.
+Our key contributions are as follows: \begin{enumerate} \item We identify the key challenges faced while adopting modern migration schemes for enclaves. \item We propose a novel migration scheme that addresses these challenges and enables near-zero downtime while migrating large-sized \sgx applications.
+To our knowledge, {\it we are the first to implement this and show its benefits}. \item We propose novel optimizations during the migration process that reduce the total migration time and reduce the cost of migration. \item We evaluate our solution using a set of widely used \sgx benchmarks.
+Our scheme outperforms the current \sota~\cite{migsgx_mm} by 77-96\% for a suite of Intel SGX applications that have multi-GB memory footprints. \end{enumerate}